 For me, it conjures up images of the Kennedy’s, windswept beaches, red and white striped lighthouses, bright red lobsters and beautiful yachts anchored off shore.
 A playground for the moneyed elite of America’s East Coast.

 I was definitely intrigued by this glamorous island.

 Also, as a lover of anywhere that is mildly maritime-y, Martha’s Vineyard placed very high on my list of places to visit when we spent a month on the East Coast of the US in Autumn 2012.

 Martha’s Vineyard was originally the home of the Wampanoag, who were all but wiped out within a century of the first English settlement in the mid seventeenth century.

-It was only in the nineteenth century that the island rose to prominence as a whaling centre, along with the neighbouring island of Nantucket.
+It was only in the nineteenth century that the island rose to prominence as a whaling center, along with the neighboring island of Nantucket.

 When the whaling industry collapsed later that century after the discovery of petroleum, a much cheaper fuel source than the expensive whale oil, Martha’s Vineyard slowly developed into the affluent summer colony that it is today.

 The island only has a year-round population of around 15,500 but that swells to over 115,000 in summer, a massive jump in numbers.
 At 100 square miles in size, Martha’s Vineyard is the third largest island on the East Coast and the largest island that is only accessible by boat or air.